ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    - Complex pattern: "Toid" is specialized as a tagged CBOR data item, specifying a more complex group name pattern with the semantics signaled by the CBOR tag.
 That is, multiple group names expressed as a literal text string match with this group name pattern.

-      For example, and as typically expected, the data item can be a CBOR text string marked with the CBOR tag 21065.
-This indicates that the group name pattern specified as value of the CBOR text string is a regular expression in the I-Regexp flavor {{RFC9485}}.
+      For example, and as typically expected, the data item can be a CBOR text string marked with the CBOR tag of number 21065.
+This indicates that the group name pattern specified as the value of the CBOR text string is a regular expression in the I-Regexp flavor {{RFC9485}}.

       In case the AIF data model AIF-OSCORE-GROUPCOMM is used in a JSON payload, the semantics information conveyed by the CBOR tag can be equivalently conveyed, for example, in a nested JSON object.

       The AS and the Group Manager are expected to have agreed on commonly supported semantics for group name patterns.
 This can happen, for instance, as part of the registration process of the Group Manager at the AS.

-* The permission set ("Tperm") is specialized as a CBOR unsigned integer with value Q. This specifies the permissions that the Administrator has with respect to performing operations on the admin resources at the Group Manager, as pertaining to any OSCORE group whose name matches with the pattern P. The value Q is computed as follows.
+* The permission set ("Tperm") is specialized as a CBOR unsigned integer with value Q. This specifies the permissions that the Administrator has with respect to performing operations on the admin resources at the Group Manager, as pertaining to any OSCORE group whose name matches with the group name pattern P specified by the object identifier ("Toid") of the same admin scope entry.
+The value Q is computed as follows.

-   - Each permission in the permission set is converted into the corresponding numeric identifier X from the "Value" column of the "Group OSCORE Admin Permissions" registry, for which this document defines the entries in {{tab-permission-values}}.
+   - Each permission in the permission set is converted into the corresponding numeric identifier X from the "Value" column of the "Group OSCORE Admin Permissions" registry defined in {{ssec-iana-group-oscore-admin-permissions-registry}}, for which this document defines the entries in {{tab-permission-values}}.

    - The set of N numbers is converted into the single value Q, by taking two to the power of each numeric identifier X_1, X_2, ..., X_N, and then computing the inclusive OR of the binary representations of all the power values.